kevin671/complexity/README.md

-# computation
+# On Computational Power of Looped Transformers: Rethinking Parallelism Tradeoff

-Code for "On Computational Power of Looped Transformers: Rethinking Tradeoff Between Recursion and Parallelism"
+This repository is the official implementation of "On Computational Power of Looped Transformers: Rethinking Parallelism Tradeoff"